Puxtril/Warframe-Exporter/README.md

     1. Add new package loads
         1. If needed, add new package loading to `src/ui/UIExporter.cpp` method `getPackageNames`

-## Adding a new 3D Model format
+## Adding a new 3D Model/Texture/Material/etc type

+*Warframe will often add slightly altered file formats.
+You can tell by the new enumeration value inside the CommonHeader.
+New formats need manual inspection and addition to the extractor.
+You can see all the existing file foramts inside each respective asset type's folder named `types`.*

+**\<type\> refers to the asset type.
+Ex: model, texture, etc.**

-1. Add the new enum value to `WarframeExporter::Model::ModelType` (inside `model/ModelReader.h`)
+1. Add the new enum value inside `<type>Types.h`
-1. Add the enum value to `WarframeExporter::Model::ModelExtractor::getEnumMapKeys()` (inside `model/ModelExtractor.h`)
+1. Add the enum value to `getEnumMapKeys()` (inside `<type>Extractor.h`)
-1. Add a new reader class in the directory `model/types`.
+1. Add a new reader class in the directory `types`.
 You should copy an existing class - the new format will likely be very similar to a previous one.
-1. Register the class to `WarframeExporter::Model::g_enumMapModel` (inside `model/ModelEnumMap.h`)
+1. Register the class to `g_enumMap<type>` (inside `<type>EnumMap.h`)

-## Adding a new Texture Format

-1. Add the new enum value to `WarframeExporter::Texture::TextureType` (inside `texture/TextureExtractor.h`)
-1. Add the enum value to `WarframeExporter::Texture::TextureExtractor::getEnumMapKeys()` (inside `texture/TextureExtractor.h`)

 ## Adding a new Texture Compression Format
 This is very unlikely to occur.
 They recently started using BC6 and BC7, so there's no more compression formats they could use.
 Unless they add another uncompressed format.